drewesk/lrthw_exercises/chapter_2/Readme.md

 ### Can you find a key combo in RubyMine to comment out a line of code?

-> {command} / allows you to toggle a line into a comment.
+> `<command> /` hotkey allows you to toggle the current line or selection into a comment.